California Forever: Investors

 California Forever has stated that its investors are not involved in everyday operations.

 Planned development

 The site is located in Solano County, California, approximately 60 mi northeast of San Francisco.
 Its planned size would include a population of up to 400,000 residents over a land area about two thirds the size of San Francisco, just north of Highway 12 between Travis Air Force Base and the City of Rio Vista.
 The proposed city would include residential homes, a solar farm and public parks.
 The original architectural designs for the city, released on the company's website, showed Mediterranean architecture and streetcar infrastructure.
-The urban design critic for the San Francisco Chronicle criticized the designs as lacking detail and being unrealistic, and Jon Steinberg compared them to the futuristic city of The Jetsons.

-The project is supported by California YIMBY, who released a statement in June 2024 noting that, “this project has been designed by some of the brightest minds in California planning, and it shows.
-If successful, this project could set the tone for a much more sustainable pattern of urban growth over the next century.”
+However, some observers have questioned the design of the project, with The Real Deal noting that “the way tech luminaries have gone about this city’s roll-out has not been visionary” but “mystifyingly backward.”